MoonWalker440/Music-Megathread/README.md

 [Musify](https://github.com/gokadzev/Musify)📱 - Unlock the full potential of music: Stream effortlessly with one app!

-[Simple MP](https://github.com/lighttigerXIV/SimpleMP-Compose/)📱 - A simple online music player with material you in mind.
+[Simple MP](https://github.com/lighttigerXIV/SimpleMP-Compose/)📱 - A simple online music player with material you in mind

+### Music Downloader Apps

+[Spowlo](https://github.com/BobbyESP/Spowlo)📱 - A Spotify songs downloader for Android made with Jetpack Compose, Material You and the spotDL Python library

+[SpotiFlyer](https://github.com/Shabinder/SpotiFlyer)📱 - Kotlin Multiplatform Music Downloader, Supports Spotify / Gaana / Youtube Music / Jio Saavn / SoundCloud.

+[Spotdl](https://github.com/spotDL/spotify-downloader)💻🐧- A Spotify songs downloader for Android made with Jetpack Compose, Material You and the spotDL Python library

+[Downify](https://play.google.com/store/apps/details?id=com.sam.downify)📱 - With Downify, you can download your favorite Spotify playlists and albums